In general, our tours are better in quality and longer in duration which stretches your hard earned vacation dollars. For example, on our Misty

 Legally we can fly in all weather conditions that meet or exceed Federal Aviation Administration minimums.
 These minimums are 500 foot cloud ceilings and two miles forward visibility.
 While I feel it is safe to transport people under these conditions, I do not feel it is enjoyable for a flightseeing tour.
 As a result of my desire to uphold a wonderful reputation in the visitor industry, I often cancel tours in weather that is safe to fly in, but not necessarily joyful for the customer.
 Some of my competitors will fly in all weather that meets or exceeds the FAA minimums regardless of customer satisfaction.
 They fly hundreds of people daily and stand to lose a great deal of revenue if even one of their tours are canceled.

 My husband and I were to take this tour with our friend Mary Louise C. The weather was horrible, but other flights went.
 I was so impressed that you said we could go, but that we would not see anything and would not enjoy it.
 Thank you for your genuine concern.
 We will definitely keep you in mind if we return and will send friends your way.
 I really hate that we did not get to take the trip, but would have been very hesitant considering the weather.

-been flown in Southeast Alaska.
-But don't ask me to drive a car on a freeway, I am terrified!
+Don't ask me to drive a car on a freeway, I am terrified!
 A plane to me is like a car to you; even more, the sky is my home.
 How often do you spend eight to twelve hours a day, seven days a week in your car?
 The bottom line is we do not fear familiarity, we fear the unknown.
 So even if you fear small planes, know that I plan on being an old lady pilot not a bold lady pilot.
-I hope you will come and fly with me despite your reservations and let me show you the beauty of Alaska.
+I hope you will come and fly with me despite your reservations and let Island Wings show you the beauty of Alaska.

 Dear Michelle and Friends…